Merzasphor/MWSE/docs/source/types/tes3reference.md

 ### `leveledBaseReference`

+*Read-only*.
 If this reference is a leveled spawn, this is the leveled creature spawn reference.
 If this reference wasn't the result of a leveled spawn, the value is nil.

 **Returns**: